Once Deportivo F.C.

-Once Deportivo de Ahuachapan is a Salvadoran professional football club based in Ahuachapán, El Salvador.
+Once Deportivo Fútbol Club was a Salvadoran professional football club based in Ahuachapán, El Salvador.
 The club was founded on 20 July 2019, and plays its home games at Estadio Simeón Magaña.

 History

 On July 20, 2019, Primera Division awarded a new license to ownership group who wanted a team based in Ahuachapan, This came about after Pasaquina were stripped of their license and were forced to sell their spot, the new team filled the vacancy in the market created by the dissolution of Once Municipal three years earlier.
 On July 21, 2019, the club announced that Once Deportivo, which had previously been used as a placeholder name for the club, would be the official team name.